nkwachiabel/Procure_to_Pay/README.md

 ## Vendor dashboard
 ![alt text]

 This dashboard shows information relating to a particular dashboard by using the filter at the top right of the screen.

 ## Case details
 ![alt text]

 This dashboard shows information relating to a particular case by using the filter at the top right of the screen.

 # Process improvement
+Based on the analysis, areas for improvement were identified such as:
+* Process redesign: Due to the lack of approval for majority of these payments, the procurement process should be redesigned to ensure that all payments are pre-approved.
+This is important to ensure segregation of duties and reduce the possibility of fraud.
+At least, there should be a limit on the amount that can be paid without approval and a limit when both 1st and 2nd approval is needed.
+* Reducing approval delays: It takes an average of 4 days for the 2nd approver to carry out their task after the 1st approver is done.
+This causes unnecessary delays to these requests.
+It is recommended to set come up with maybe a notification to always remind the 2nd approver that a request is pending.
+* Avoid weekend payments: There were 6 instances where a payment was peformed on a weekend.
+This can be a fraud indicator.
+It is important to put in place system blockers to avoid instances such as this unless absolutely necessary.
+* Performance monitoring: A lot of time is spend between some activities such as Document Date.
+Lastly, a performance monitoring process should be put in place to track KPIs relating to the procurement process.

 # Limitation
 The dataset provided no information about the users in the process.